-- Remove all swarf from the machine and thoroughly clean all surfaces.
-If coolant has been used, ensure it has completely drained from the tray. - Components should be dry, and all machined surfaces should be lightly oiled. - Always remove cutting tools, and store in a safe place.
+- Remove all chips and debris from the machine and thoroughly clean all surfaces.
+If coolant had been used, ensure it has completely drained from the tray. - Components should be dry, and all machined surfaces should be lightly oiled. - Always remove cutting tools and store them in a safe place.